 It was very quiet, but it was 11.45am and all.

 We didn’t even need to see the menu to know what we were going to have.

-As you can see form below, these 2 scones would be enough for a dinner alone.
-Now for the all important British dilemma.
+As you can see from below, these 2 scones would be enough for dinner alone.
+Now for the all-important British dilemma.
 Do you put the cream on first and the Jam on top or the other way around.
 The Cornish method, the warm scone is first split in two, then spread with strawberry jam, and finally topped with a spoonful of clotted cream.
-A Devon cream tea would be a scone halves, and a dollop of cream tea topped with strawberry jam.
+A Devon cream tea would be a scone half, and a dollop of cream tea topped with strawberry jam.